Background

 Viewing raw logs

-To directly view logs meeting the search criteria, select Logs for Metric in the ES data source, or enter the corresponding Lucene statement in the CLS data source.
-The statements entered are as compared below:
+To directly view logs that meet the conditions, you need to select Logs as the Metric in the ES data source, while for CLS, you only need to enter the corresponding Lucene statement.
+The input statements are compared as follows:

 Display effect: